chylex/TweetDuck/README.md

 > There is a small chance running `GEN INSTALLERS.bat` immediately shows a resource error.
 If that happens, close the console window (which terminates all Inno Setup processes and leaves corrupted installers in the output folder), and run it again.

 > Running `GEN INSTALLERS.bat` uses about 400 MB of RAM due to high compression.
 You can lower this to about 140 MB by opening `gen_full.iss` and `gen_port.iss`, and changing `LZMADictionarySize=15360` to `LZMADictionarySize=4096`.

+## Development (Linux)

+Unfortunately the development experience on Linux is terrible, likely due to mixed C# and native code.
+The .NET debugger seems to crash the moment it enters native code, so the only way to run the app is without the debugger attached.
+If any C# code throws an exception, it will crash the whole application with no usable stack trace or error message.
+Please let me know if you find a way to make this better.

+### Building

+The `linux/TweetDuck/TweetDuck.csproj` project file has several tasks (targets) that run after a build:

+* `CopyResources` copies resource files into the build folder, and patches and validates them using the `build.sh` Bash script
+* `FinalizeDebug` copies a debug plugin (`Resources/Plugins/.debug`) into the build folder (Debug only)
+* `FinalizeRelease` prepares the build folder for publishing (Release only)

+### Release

+To change the application version before a release, search for the `<Version>` tag in every `.csproj` file in the `linux/` folder and modify it.

+To build the application, execute the `linux/publish.sh` Bash script.
+This will build the Release configuration for the `linux-x64` runtime platform, and create a tarball in the `linux/bld/` folder.

+If you decide to publicly release a custom version, please change all references to the TweetDuck name, website, and other links such as the issue tracker.
+The source files contain several constants and references to the official website and this repository, so don't forget to search all files for `chylex.com` and `github.com` in all files and replace them appropriately.